xyegithub/myBlog/source/_posts/Algorithm.md

 # Backtrack

-We can crop only simple tasks.
+We can cope with only simple tasks.
 But there is only a complex task.

-If we can transfer it into a relative simpler one, do it again and again till we can crop it.
+If we can transfer it into a relative simpler one, do it again and again till we can cope with it.

 When transfer, the simpler task may have some relationship with the complex one, e.g., the complex task gives some restrictions to to the simpler one.